 Disneyland Galaxy’s Edge

+In the Galaxy’s Edge backstory, you are a wayward traveler visiting Black Spire Outpost on the planet Batuu.
 Galaxy’s Edge is split into roughly three sections: a marketplace, a Resistance outpost, and a First Order stronghold.
 There are no defined barriers between these areas which lends itself to a more realistic experience.

 Millennium Falcon: Smugglers Run